-The eligible marketable assets, eligible SSSs and eligible links are listed on the ECB's website7.
-In the event of problems or for further information, an e-mail hotline is also available (see the "Collateral" section of the ECB's website for ECB and NCB contact details8).
+The eligible marketable assets, eligible SSSs and eligible links are listed on the ECB's website.
+In the event of problems or for further information, an e-mail hotline is also available (see the "Collateral" section of the ECB's website for ECB and NCB contact details).

-Further details on legal and procedural aspects can be found via http://www.ecb.europa.eu/paym/ccbm/html/index.en.html and in the "CCBM market practices" section of the ECB's website.
+Further details on legal and procedural aspects can be found via The Correspondent Central Banking Model and in the "CCBM market practices" section of the ECB's website.